rhgrant10/tsplib95/README.rst

 For now...

-* documentation is light
+* documentation is not complete
 * only 3.6 is supported (I am willing to remove f-strings if there is support; I might also spontaneously decide to do that)
-* there are some things missing (looking at you, crystallography distance functions)
+* there are some things missing (being able to write out a TSPLIB file chief among them)

 Features
 --------